Forever Young Medpsa notice of Privacy Practices

 WHO WILL FOLLOW THIS NOTICE?

-This notice describes the practices of Forever Young Medspa and the practices that will be followed by all of Forever Young Medspa workforce members who handle your medical information.
+This notice describes the practices of Forever Young Medpsa and the practices that will be followed by all of Forever Young Medpsa workforce members who handle your medical information.

 OUR PLEDGE REGARDING YOUR PROTECTED HEALTH INFORMATION